 Yasemin Yıldız was born and raised in London as an English-Turkish bilingual, and educated in the UK.
 Her first name ‘Yasemin’ is internationally recognised, and thus pronounced or spelt in differing ways, yet the two phonetic variants she uses interchangeably include: /jɑ.se. ˈmin/ with her Turkish accent, or /ˈjæz.mɪn/ with her British English (BE) accent.
 Her surname ‘Yildiz’ (without a dot in /i/ in Turkish orthography) is of Turkish origin, meaning: ‘Star’ and pronounced interchangeably as /jɯl.ˈdɯz/ with her Turkish accent or /ˈjiːl.diz/ with her BE accent.
 Her parents are of Turkish origin and moved and settled to London, UK, from Turkey in 1971.
 Her father is from the Black sea region (hometown Rize) and her mother is from the Aegean region (hometown Denizli) of Turkey.
 She represents the second generation of the Turkish-English bilinguals living in London.

-Her research interests include first/second/third second language acquisition(attrition), phonetics, phonology, language contact, sociolinguistics, and language disorders.
-Currently she is particularly interested in conducting inter-/multi-disciplinary research that seeks to find ways of putting linguistic theory into practice.
-Her language specialization is English and Turkish Linguistics, and currently also conducting research on Modern Standard Arabic and its dialects.
+She has worked extensively as a lecturer and teacher educator for universities in the UK, UAE and Turkey between 2007-2015.
+Currently, she is an Independent Researcher and lives in London.
+In 2015, she established the Mehmet Osman Corpus, which is an ongoing longitudinal project.
+Her work focuses on developmental linguistics, phonetics, phonology, language contact and sociolinguistics.
+Her language specialization is English and Turkish linguistics, and currently also conducting research on Modern Standard Arabic and its dialects.
 Her scholarly work has been published in leading international journals and books, and she has also acted as a reviewer for The Language Learning Journal and Essex Graduate Papers in Language and Linguistics.

 Currently she is also an Associate Editor for Open Access Books program in Linguistics of Versita de Gruyter Publishing.